Chapter 11. Storage Considerations During Installation

 Many storage device and file system settings can only be configured at install time.
 Other settings, such as file system type, can only be modified up to a certain point without requiring a reformat.
 As such, it is prudent that you plan your storage configuration accordingly before installing Red Hat Enterprise Linux 7.

 This chapter discusses several considerations when planning a storage configuration for your system.
-For actual installation instructions (including storage configuration during installation), refer to the Installation Guide provided by Red Hat.
+For installation instructions (including storage configuration during installation), see the Installation Guide provided by Red Hat.

 This section enumerates several issues and factors to consider for specific storage configurations.